 There are two major endocannabinoids: anandamide and 2-AG (Figure 2).
 These endocannabinoids are made from fat-like molecules within cell membranes, and are synthesized on-demand.
 This means that they get made and used exactly when they’re needed, rather than packaged and stored for later use like many other biological molecules.

 These enzymes ensure that endocannabinoids get used when they’re needed, but not for longer than necessary.
-This distinguishes endocannabinoids from many other molecular signals in the body, such as hormones or classical neurotransmitters, which can persist for many seconds or minutes, or get packaged and stored for later use.
+This process distinguishes endocannabinoids from many other molecular signals in the body, such as hormones or classical neurotransmitters, which can persist for many seconds or minutes, or get packaged and stored for later use.

 Because of its role in helping bring things back to their physiological Goldilocks zone, the ECS is often engaged only when and where it’s needed.
 Dr. Vincenzo Di Marzo, Research Director at the Institute of Biomolecular Chemistry in Italy, put it to us this way:

 “With the ‘pro-homeostatic action of the ECS’ we mean that this system of chemical signals gets temporarily activated following deviations from cellular homeostasis.
 When such deviations are non-physiological, the temporarily activated ECS attempts, in a space- and time-selective manner, to restore the previous physiological situation (homeostasis).”

-Below we will consider examples of how the ECS helps maintain homeostasis in two areas: the firing of brain cells in the nervous system, and the inflammatory response of the immune system.
+Below we will consider examples of how the ECS helps maintain homeostasis in two areas: the firing of brain cells in the nervous system and the inflammatory response of the immune system.

-Brain cells (neurons) communicate by sending electrochemical signals to each another.
+Brain cells (neurons) communicate by sending electrochemical signals to each other.
 Each neuron must listen to its partners to decide whether it will fire off its own signal at any given moment.
 However, neurons don’t like to get too much input—there’s a Goldilocks zone.
 If they get overloaded by signals, it can be toxic.
-That’s where endocannabinoids come in.

-Consider a simplified scenario with one neuron listening to two others.
-One of these two neurons might become overactive and send too many signals to the neuron that’s listening.
+One of the two outputting neurons might become overactive and send too many signals to the neuron that’s listening.
 When that happens, the neuron that’s listening will make endocannabinoids specifically where it’s connected to the overactive neuron.
 Those endocannabinoids will travel back to the “loud” neuron where they bind to CB1 receptors, transmitting a signal that instructs it to quiet down.
 This brings things back to the Goldilocks zone, maintaining homeostasis (Figure 4).

-Endocannabinoid Regulation of Inflammation
+Endocannabinoid regulation of inflammation

 Inflammation is a natural protective reaction the immune system has in response to infection or physical damage.
 The purpose of inflammation is to remove pathogens (germs) or damaged tissue.
 The inflamed area is produced by fluid and immune cells moving into the area to do the dirty work and return things to their Goldilocks zone.

 It’s important that inflammation be limited to the location of damage and doesn’t persist longer than needed, which can cause harm.
-Chronic inflammation and auto-immune diseases are examples of the immune system getting activated inappropriately.
-When that happens, the inflammatory response lasts too long (which results in chronic inflammation) or gets directed toward healthy cells (which is known as auto-immunity).
+Chronic inflammation and autoimmune diseases are examples of the immune system getting activated inappropriately.
+When that happens, the inflammatory response lasts too long, which results in chronic inflammation, or gets directed toward healthy cells, which is known as autoimmunity.